bengthedberg/REST-API/STEPS.md

 A repository is responsible for creating a database connection to a database server and connecting to the database server using the provided parameters specified.

+We will not be using Entity Framework, instead we will use the Dapper ORM framework.
+Though you could replace it with a NoSQL database if you want to, or anything else for that matter.

+If we were using Entity Framework then we would not require a repository as that is provided within the framwork.

 Initially we will store the data in an internal list.

 Add a model for the movies: